 Each work in Tolle's show focuses on one president and is numerically titled according to his place in the line of presidents: George Washington is “No. 1” (2012), Barack Obama is “No. 44” (2012).
 Tolle highlights the importance of each man's mind and political doctrine, and how these legacies are the continued responsibility of their successors.
 Each also includes ephemera associated with that particular presidency.
 A number of the sculptural components are culled from the internet and are vestiges of Americana craft practices, many of which have now been discontinued.
 This gesture is a play on our historical memory and points to the fact that what is relevant about each president can be distilled, over time, to just a few singular events or attributes.
 How these cultural relics are integrated into popular memory and, in turn, our consumer market, is central to the artist's interest.
 Through Tolle's historical eye, we are asked to question how we recall our national history, and more importantly how popular culture and political rhetoric inform and simplify our opinions.

 The first Karankawa, so the legend goes, was the child of the sun god and moon goddess, and his cradle an oyster shell that rocked gently upon a cloud.
-One day, while his parents quarreled, the cradle was knocked from the sky and fell into the Gulf of Mexico; the tears of the goddess account for invariably abundant rainfall along the coast.view on map
+One day, while his parents quarreled, the cradle was knocked from the sky and fell into the Gulf of Mexico; the tears of the goddess account for seasonally abundant rainfall along the coast.
+I was asked to create a mechanical fountain.
+Research revealed that such fountains waste needed water during the dry season.
+In response I replaced an existing rain scupper with a giant oyster shell to create a passive fountain using rainwater from the roof which pours onto a pile of caste aluminum shells.
+The Karankawa, now an extinct people moved their camps seasonally to and from the shore between Galvaston and Houston.
+Shell mounds are among the only artifacts they left behind.view on map

 The sculpture’s placement at the entrance of the Los Cerritos Centre, functions as an interactive gateway to the Centre.
 It invites the public to enter and interact with it, both as the consumer and the consumed, forging a relationship between them and the site.
 The bag is a tangible representation of physical retail shopping.
 It becomes an icon to the idea of shopping in the “real” as opposed to online.
 The piece is transformed at night and is capable of expressing a full range of color using LED lights and a computer controller.
 The project also serves as a monument to Walter H. Deubner who invented the shopping bag in the 19th century.view on map